tuanphan09/vocava/README.md

-# vocava
+# VocaVA - Vocabulary Virtual Assistant

 ### Overview
+Building a virtual assistant to help you learning vocabulary effectively based on your daily usage of English.

-This product was made in AI4VN Hackathon 2019.
+This product was achieved top 5 in AI4VN Hackathon 2019.

 ### Service
 Main components: